Markus Fugger

-Markus Fugger (Marx Fugger) von der Lilie (14 February 1529 – 18 June 1597) was a German politician and businessman of the Fugger family.
+Markus Fugger (born Marx Fugger; 14 February 1529 – 18 June 1597) was a German politician and businessman of the Fugger family.
 He was the eldest son of Anton Fugger.
 He achieved several high offices - chamberlain to Archduke Ernest of Austria, Kammerpräsident, member of the kurbayrische (Bavarian) council, Pfleger (reeve) in the Landshut, and city-pfleger in Augsburg.

 Life

 On his father's death in 1560, he and his brothers Hans and Jakob jointly managed their father's business.
 When they split up the business in 1575, Markus took its northern division.
 With other family members, he took over part of the Fuggerhäuser in Augsburg.
 Similarly, on his father's death, as eldest son Markus led the newly founded Marx Fugger and Brothers Firm (Firma Marx Fugger und Gebrüder) for 30 years.
 He was interested in church history, acted as a patron to artists and collected books and antiquities, taking on Nikolaus Juvenel as a portrait painter in Augsburg.
 He organised sumptuous parties with hour-long firework displays.
-In 1595 he suffered a stroke, from which he never recovered, and so the business passed to his brother Hans.
+In 1595, he suffered a stroke, from which he never recovered, and so the business passed to his brother Hans.